ericruzanski/stackscripts/README.md

 # StackScripts

 The StackScripts repository is a collection of command line scripts (shell, python, ansible) intended for use on Linode, now Akamai Connected Cloud.
-These scripts are designed to automate the deployment and configuration of various software stacks on Linode cloud servers.

 ## Table of Contents